2011 Annual Science Report

 Project 2: Origin and Evolution of Organic Matter in the Solar System

-CoIs Conel Alexander, George Cody, Larry Nittler, and Rhonda Stroud have continued an active research program on extraterrestrial organic carbon, performing structural, molecular and isotopic analyses on insoluble organic matter (IOM) isolated from a broad range of meteorites (spanning multiple classes, groups, and petrologic types) as well as on organic matter in situ in meteorites, interplanetary dust particles (IDPs) and comet Wild-2 samples.
-The studies focus on both the macroscopic “bulk” properties and the sub-micrometer to micrometer scale ones.
+Co-Investigators Conel Alexander, George Cody, Larry Nittler, and Rhonda Stroud have continued an active research program on extraterrestrial organic carbon, performing structural, molecular and isotopic analyses on insoluble organic matter (IOM) isolated from a broad range of meteorites (spanning multiple classes, groups, and petrologic types) as well as on organic matter in situ in meteorites, interplanetary dust particles (IDPs) and comet Wild-2 samples.
+The studies focus on both the macroscopic “bulk” properties and those at the sub-micrometer to micrometer scale.

 PROJECT INVESTIGATORS:George Cody